 It was about this time that a community of Franciscan monks first laid the foundations for what would later become Belmond Villa San Michele.
 Today, within its warren of rooms and corridors, vaulted ceilings and worn terracotta floors count among its charming original features.
 The hotel’s 46 guestrooms and suites—including the private 3-bedroom Limonaia Villa—have a fittingly serene feel with antique furnishings and old master paintings.
 The villa's former monastic residents may have been surprised to see our Carrara marble bathrooms and modern luxuries, however.

 Step outside and relax in our Italian gardens, tinged with the scent of orange blossom and rose.
 One of our expert gardeners will show you around.
 Spot our 300-year old wisteria which, come spring, swathes our lawn-facing facade in purple.
 Take a dip in our pool perched on the hillside or enjoy an al fresco massage, each while taking in breathtaking views of the Arno Valley.

 Should you wish to get creative, Belmond Villa San Michele offers a range of activities.
-Unleash your inner chef at our world-renowned cooking school with executive chef Attilio Di Fabrizio.
+Unleash your inner chef at our world-renowned cooking school with executive chef Alessandro Cozzolino.
 Alternatively, shake things up at our head barman’s cocktail masterclass.

 The elegantly rustic La Loggia restaurant inspires the eyes and palate.
 Sample seasonal Tuscan dishes at sunset.
 Watch as the skyline transforms from a tapestry of domes and turrets into a soft sea, punctuated by twinkling lights.
 Few restaurants and, indeed, few destinations in the world can match this for romantic bliss.